MattiaRacca/ml_tools/README.md

 - Numerically stable: log probability space implementation

 References:
-- M. Racca and V. Kyrki, “Active Robot Learning for Temporal Task Models,” in Proceedings of the 2018 ACM/IEEE International Conference on Human-Robot Interaction, New York, NY, USA, 2018, pp. 123–131.
+- Racca, Mattia, and Kyrki Ville.
+"Active Robot Learning for Temporal Task Models."
+Proceedings of the 2018 ACM/IEEE International Conference on Human-Robot Interaction, New York, NY, USA, 2018, pp. 123–131.
+- Minka, Tom.
+"Estimating a Dirichlet distribution."
+Technical report, MIT, 2000.
 - Rabiner, Lawrence R. "A tutorial on hidden Markov models and selected applications in speech recognition."
 Proceedings of the IEEE 77.2 (1989): 257-286.
 - Murphy, Kevin P. "Machine learning: a probabilistic perspective."
 MIT press, 2012
 - Ramasso, Emmanuel, and Thierry Denoeux.
 "Making use of partial knowledge about hidden states in HMMs: an approach based on belief functions."
 IEEE Transactions on Fuzzy Systems 22.2 (2014) 395-405.